M3NIX/.dotfiles/README.md

 - keyboard layout can be set in `x/.xinitrc`
 - export your display settings to `~/.screenlayout/config.sh` with ARandR
 - set your background image with `feh --bg-fill '<path/to/file>'`
+- to not track local changes to the gitconfig run `git update-index --skip-worktree git/.gitconfig`